NASW Foundation National Programs

-Dr. Harris Chaiklin has been a professional social worker for nearly 50 years.
+Dr. Harris Chaiklin - Dr. Harris Chaiklin was a professional social worker for nearly 50 years.
 During that time, he served on the faculties of three schools of social work and, throughout most of those years, also held a part-time job as practitioner in a social agency or as a private practitioner.

 In consultation with agencies and programs, Dr. Chaiklin has brought to the field a unique special brand of scholarship and relevance.
 He was a valued advisor to the Veterans Administration Social Work Service program during its transition from hospital- to community-based mental health care.
 His strong affirmation that social work’s role in the community was equal in importance to its traditional one-on-one clinical relationships was helpful in providing the impetus for this change in the VA’s policy.